 - II.
-In view of the continued Covid-19 pandemic, social distancing is still a norm to be followed and pursuant to the MCA and SEBI Circulars for General Meetings, physical attendance of the members at the AGM venue is not required and AGM can be held through VC / OAVM.
-Accordingly, members can attend and participate in the ensuing AGM through VC / OAVM. - III.
 The Members can join the AGM through VC / OAVM mode 15 minutes before the scheduled time for AGM and within 15 minutes after the scheduled time of the commencement of the AGM by following the procedure mentioned in the Notice.
 The facility of participation at the AGM through VC / OAVM will be made available for 1,000 members on first come first served basis.
-This will not include large shareholders (Shareholders holding 2% or more shareholding), Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, the Nomination and Remuneration Committee and the Stakeholders Relationship Committee and the Auditors etc. who are allowed to attend the AGM without restriction on account of first come first served basis. - IV.
-The attendance of the members attending the AGM through VC / OAVM will be counted for the purpose of reckoning the quorum under section 103 of the Act. - V. A person whose name is recorded in the Register of Members and in the List of Beneficial Owners maintained by the depositories as on Wednesday, 20th September 2023 ("cut-off date") shall be entitled to avail the facility of remote e-voting or voting at the time of AGM.
+This will not include large shareholders (Shareholders holding 2% or more shareholding), Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, the Nomination and Remuneration Committee and the Stakeholders Relationship Committee and the Auditors etc. who are allowed to attend the AGM without restriction on account of first come first served basis. - III.
+The attendance of the members attending the AGM through VC / OAVM will be counted for the purpose of reckoning the quorum under section 103 of the Act. - IV.
+A person whose name is recorded in the Register of Members and in the List of Beneficial Owners maintained by the depositories as on Friday, September 13, 2024 ("cut-off date") shall be entitled to avail the facility of remote e-voting or voting at the time of AGM.
 Persons who are not members as on the cut-off date should treat this notice for information purpose only.